50 Ways to Avoid Catching a Cold This Season

 Don’t stay up late

 You might be tempted to watch just one more episode of that binge-worthy Netflix show, but resist the urge and head to bed to keep your immune system strong.
-“Chronic sleep loss decreases your immune system’s production of cytokines, which are necessary to fight infection and inflammation,” says sleep expert Richard Shane, PhD, creator of the Sleep Easily method.
+“Chronic sleep loss decreases your immune system’s production of cytokines, which are necessary to fight infection and inflammation,” says sleep expert Richard Shane, PhD, creator of the Sleep Easy method.
 “Conversely, when you sleep well, your immune system produces more cytokines that help your body resist colds, flu, and infections.”
-In studies in which researchers expose people to the common cold virus, those with insufficient sleep are more likely to get sick, he says.
+Studies, including one published in 2015 in the journal Sleep, have shown that sleep-deprived people who are exposed to the common cold virus are more likely to get sick.
 Here are more ways you’re unknowingly sabotaging your immune system.

 Regulate your sleep cycle

 Sleep hygiene, which can help keep you healthy, isn’t just about the quantity of sleep—it’s about the quality, too.
-As much as possible, keep your sleep/wake cycle the same every day to maintain your circadian rhythms, as research indicates this can boost immunity.
+As much as possible, keep your sleep/wake cycle the same every day to maintain your circadian rhythms.
 “Having your bedtime and wake time be fairly consistent can help you sleep better, which can help you stay healthy,” Dr. Shane says.
 Keep your room dark and cool, forego electronic devices before bed, and waken gradually with a room-brightening alarm clock.
 Read more about what your sleep could be saying about your health.

 Protect your hands with a tissue

 You used to be told to cover your nose and mouth when you sneeze or cough, but now the advice is a little more specific.
-“Covering your mouth is still very important, but it is more important to think about how we cover our mouth,” Dr. Caudle says.
-“Covering our mouth with our hands could end up exposing our hands to germs, and these germs could then be spread if we touch objects or other people with this same hand.
-So, use a tissue to cover our mouth and nose.”
+“Covering your mouth is still very important, but it is more important to think about how you cover your mouth,” Dr. Caudle says.
+“Covering your mouth with your hand could end up exposing your hands to germs, and these germs could then be spread if you touch objects or other people.
+So, use a tissue to cover your mouth and nose.”
 Here are more habits doctors use to avoid colds and flu.

 Or, use your elbow

-Additional advice from the CDC says if you don’t have a tissue, don’t use your hands at all to cover your mouth.
-“Another one of the best ways to cover our mouth is to cough or sneeze into our elbow,” Dr. Caudle says.
-“This technique allows us to prevent the spread of viruses and bacteria into the air, but also prevents us from getting viruses and bacteria on our hands which could allow them to be spread with touch.”
-Although this actually protects others from catching a cold rather than yourself, if everyone did it we’d all be less likely to get sick.
+If you don’t have a tissue, don’t use your hands to cover your mouth, suggests the CDC.
+“One of the best ways to cover your mouth is to cough or sneeze into your elbow,” Dr. Caudle says.
+“This technique allows you to prevent the spread of viruses and bacteria into the air, but also prevents you from getting viruses and bacteria on your hands which could allow them to be spread with touch.”
+Although this actually protects others from catching a cold rather than yourself, we’d all be less likely to get sick if everyone did it.
 Read about more things you didn’t know about the common cold.

 Don’t touch public surfaces

-You can’t live in a bubble, but you can take certain measures to prevent exposure to public surfaces that harbor lots of germs.
-Then, beware: “Our hands can be covered in germs from others based on everyday interactions with our environment, such as opening doors in public or using shared resources at work, and our hands serve as transportation for these germs to hop between people,” says J.D.
-Zipkin, MD, associate medical director of Northwell Health—GoHealth Urgent Care.
-What are some ways to avoid this transference to yourself?
-“Consider pushing an elevator button with a knuckle instead of a fingertip, and look for opportunities to open swinging doors with a foot, elbow, or shoulder,” he says.
+You can’t live in a bubble, but you can take certain measures to prevent exposure to public surfaces that harbor germs.
+“Our hands can be covered in germs from others based on everyday interactions with our environment, such as opening doors in public or using shared resources at work, and our hands serve as transportation for these germs to hop between people,” says J.D.
+Zipkin, MD, associate medical director of Northwell Health—GoHealth Urgent Care in New York.
+What can you do?
+“Consider pushing an elevator button with a knuckle instead of a fingertip, and look for opportunities to open swinging doors with a foot, elbow, or shoulder,” says Dr. Zipkin.
 In general, if you can avoid touching something with your hands, do it.

 Your pen is mightier

 Even in the digital age, think about how many times you have to use a shared pen to sign forms or papers while out in public.
 “There is a balance when it comes to coming in contact with public surfaces—the key is to be mindful of your environment instead of avoiding it altogether,” Dr. Zipkin says.
 An easy way to do this?
-Carry your own pen.
-And if you’re a teacher, follow this tip from the National Education Association: Don’t use your students’ pencils—bring your own around the classroom.
-Here are more things you touch every day that could be toxic.
+Borrow this tip from the National Education Association: Carry your own pen and pencil so you don’t have to borrow one.
+Here are things you shouldn’t touch at all-you-can-eat buffets.

-Although hand-washing remains the gold standard for removing any germs we did pick up from our hands, a close second is alcohol-based hand sanitizer.
-Make it sure it contains at least 60 percent alcohol, says the CDC, and don’t wipe it off before it’s dried.
+Although hand-washing remains the gold standard for removing germs you’ve picked up from your hands, an alcohol-based hand sanitizer is a close second.
+Make it sure it contains at least 60 percent alcohol, advises the CDC, and don’t wipe it off before it’s dried.
 Whatever cleansing method is available, “it is important to wash your hands with soap and warm water or a hand sanitizer after coming in contact with shared public surfaces, especially before eating,” Dr. Zipkin says.

-Among the many reasons to get your exercise (30 to 60 minutes per day of moderate-intensity movement such as walking or biking) is that it gives your body an immune boost.
-Research has consistently shown that getting a move on is linked with fewer colds—one study reported a 43 percent reduction in those who exercised most from those who exercised least.
-“White blood cells, which help to fight against infection, can increase and circulate more rapidly with exercise, which may offer another layer of protection against infection,” says fitness expert and registered dietitian Erin Palinski-Wade, RD, author of the 2 Day Diabetes Diet.
+Among the many reasons to exercise regularly (at least 150 minutes a week of moderate-intensity physical activity such as walking or biking) is that it gives your body an immune boost.
+Research has consistently shown that getting a move on is linked with fewer colds—a review of studies published in 2019 in the Journal of Sport and Health Science shows the benefits of exercise on the body’s defense system.
+“White blood cells, which help to fight against infection, can increase and circulate more rapidly with exercise, which may offer another layer of protection against infection,” says fitness expert and registered dietitian Erin Palinski-Wade, RD, a registered dietitian and author of the 2 Day Diabetes Diet.
 Find out more health benefits of exercise, other than weight loss.

 But don’t exercise too hard

-However, you don’t want to overdo it when it comes to exercise, because that may actually weaken your body’s defenses against colds.
+You don’t want to overdo it when it comes to exercise, because that may actually weaken your body’s defenses against colds.
 “Extreme exercise can cause an elevation in stress hormones and may potentially decrease resistance against infection,” Palinski-Wade says.
-Research, which has mainly been done in elite athletes, is still ongoing; but it does make sense to respect your body’s limits, and be sure to build in recovery days if you are training for an endurance sport such as a marathon.
+Respect your body’s limits, and be sure to build in recovery days if you are training for an endurance sport such as a marathon.
 Then, watch out for these crazy common cold symptoms you probably didn’t know about.

 Get rid of germs at the gym

-Speaking of exercise, if you go to a gym to work out you may be exposing yourself to all kinds of nasty bugs.
+Speaking of exercise, if you go to a gym to work out you may be exposing yourself to all kinds of nasty bugs, suggests a study published in 2014 in the International Journal of Environmental Research and Public Health found.
 Especially during cold season, take measures to protect yourself by practicing good gym hygiene.
 “Bring your own towel and practice wiping down all equipment before using it,” Palinski-Wade says.
 “Wash your hands directly after exercise, and make it a practice to change after your workout into clean clothes to lessen your potential exposure to viruses and bacteria.”
 And if you’re feeling under the weather, stay home to avoid spreading germs to others at the gym as well.
 Here are more ways not to be that annoying sick person at the gym.

 Avoid the crowds

-You might be tempted to rush out for early morning Black Friday shopping, but perhaps you should wait for Cyber Monday instead.
-Crowded indoor areas are actually one of the main reasons we get sick in the winter when most people don’t want to be outside in the cold.
-“The increase in upper respiratory infections during the fall and winter months was likely attributable to the fact that we tend to stay indoors more often during that time, which put us in close contact with sick individuals both directly, and also via recirculated air and [germ-carrying objects] around the house and office,” says Albert Ahn, MD, an internal medicine specialist at NYU Langone Trinity Center.
+You might be tempted to rush out for early morning Black Friday shopping, but consider waiting for Cyber Monday instead.
+Crowded indoor areas are one of the main reasons we get sick in the winter when most people don’t want to be outside in the cold.
+“The increase in upper respiratory infections during the fall and winter months was likely attributable to the fact that we tend to stay indoors more often during that time, which put us in close contact with sick individuals both directly, and also via recirculated air and [germ-carrying objects] around the house and office,” says Albert Ahn, MD, an internal medicine specialist at NYU Langone Trinity Center in New York.
+That sounds like a good reason to wear a face mask.

 Go outside, but wear a scarf

-So if you’re looking to avoid the germy gym or the crowded mall, there’s no reason not to get outside in the cold—although take protection against an old wive’s tale that may actually have some truth to it.
-“There has been some recent evidence suggesting that rhinoviruses, one of the most common causes of the cold, are spread more easily in the colder temperatures, indicating that being out in the cold could increase one’s risk for developing a simple cold,” Dr. Ahn says.
-These germs also replicate best in the body when you’re just below your normal temp of 98.6, he says.
-“This doesn’t mean one should avoid going outside during this time, but covering the mouth and nose and keeping them warm may help prevent a cold,” Dr. Ahn says.
+If you’re looking to avoid the germy gym or the crowded mall, there’s no reason to avoid going outside when it’s cold—although take protection against an old wive’s tale that may actually have some truth to it.
+A study published in 2016 in the Journal of Clinical Virology shows that rhinoviruses, one of the most common causes of the cold, are spread more easily in cold temperatures.
+These germs also replicate best in the body when you’re just below your normal temp of 98.6, says Dr. Ahn.
+“This doesn’t mean one should avoid going outside during this time, but covering the mouth and nose and keeping them warm may help prevent a cold.”
 In other words, go outside, but bundle up.
 Read more on the proof you’re more likely to catch a cold in cold weather.

 Moisturize dry air